microsoft/tilecode/language.md

 ### Button Press

 During game play, the TileCode game engine raises five button press events: **A button**, **dpad-left**, **dpad-right**, **dpad-up**, **dpad-down**.
-When a **press** rule fires for a sprite **S** in a round, then no **change** rule for S will be fired in that round.
-That is, **press** rules shadow **change** rules, prioritizing events from the user over internal events.
+If a press rule successfully fires (meaning that the **When** pattern of the rule matches, as defined later) for a sprite **S** in a round, then no change rule for S will be fired in that round.
+That is, press rules shadow change rules, prioritizing events from the user over internal events.

 ### Neighborhood Change

-If the 3x3 neighborhood of a sprite changed in the previous, a change event is raised for the current round and all applicable change rules for the sprite are fired.
+If the 3x3 neighborhood of a sprite changed (due to an action) in the previous round, a change event is raised for the current round and all applicable change rules for the sprite are fired.
+A 3x3 neighborhood changes in a around if any one the nine tiles **T** in the neighborhood registers one of the following changes:

-Changes (all sprites consider)
-- painting a tile
+- T's background art changed (due to a paint command)
-- a sprite moved into a tile
+- a sprite moved in to or out of tile T
-- a sprite transitioned from moving to resting
-- a sprite created/destroyed
+- a sprite was created or destroyed at tile T
+- a sprite came to rest at tile T (moved into tile T at the beginning of the round, but was not issued a move command in the round)

+Change events are critical for creating non-player characters, animations, etc.

 ### Sprite Smash

+After the press and change rules have fired, every sprite now has a new direction to move in (or will stay at rest - more on this later).
+A **smash** event is raised within the same round if based on the proposed directions, a pair of sprites will collide with one another.
+In the rule for a smash event, the center sprite has been issued a command to move in a particular direction.
+The red dot in an adjacent tile represents a second sprite that the center sprite will collide with.
+This second sprite may be in motion or at rest.

+Common actions that are invoked on a smash event include:
+- **destroy** - in this case, the center sprite usually is "consuming" the second sprite;
+- **stop** - cancel the move command on the center sprite
+- **game over** - end the game.

 ### Miscellaneous

+#### Never conditions

+Many game progress/win conditions require that a predicate holds for every member of a set:
+- "the player goes to the next level when every diamond has been collected from the game board"

+For these cases, we make use of the **never** rule, which fire at the beginning of a round on the current state (before any other events and rules fire).
+The red-slash-circle signifies the never rule.
+The rule fires successfully exactly when there is no 3x3 region of the tile map on which the When section fires successfully.

 ## When-Do Rules